Introduction

 Overview:

-The Certified Medical Reimbursement Specialist (CMRS) credential, offered by the American Medical Billing Association (AMBA), is ideal for independent billers and professionals working in private practices.
-It covers claims submission, compliance, and reimbursement management.
+The Certified Medical Reimbursement Specialist (CMRS) credential from AMBA is ideal for independent billers and professionals working in private practices.

 Eligibility Requirements:

-✔ At least one year of medical billing experience is recommended.
+✔ At least one year of medical billing experience recommended

 Exam Details: